Expansive Lie Group Actions: Centralizers of Expansive Actions of Connected Lie Groups

+Our main goal here is to extended that result to more general Lie groups.
 Essentially, an action $\varPhi$ has quasi-trivial centralizer if any action commuting with $\varPsi$ has the same orbits as $\varPhi$, but the time is reparametrized by endomorphisms which only vary transversally to the orbits.
-We remark that previous definition naturally generalizes the respective definition of quasi-triviality for flows and $\R^d$-actions.
+We remark that previous definition naturally generalizes the respective definition of quasi-triviality for $\R^d$-actions given in \cite{BRV}.

 Hereafter, we will proceed to obtain Theorem \ref{CC}.
 Let us discuss the ideas behind this proof.
-In \cite{BRV}, the author started with an expansive $\R^k$-action $\varPhi$ and given any other action $\varPsi$ commuting with $\phi$ it was possible to find a local group homomorphism which locally reparametrizes $\R^k$.
+In \cite{BRV}, the authors started with an expansive $\R^k$-action $\varPhi$ and given any other action $\varPsi$ commuting with $\varPhi$ it was possible to find a local group homomorphism which locally reparametrizes $\R^k$.
 The hard task here is to extend this local homomorphism to a global endomorphism of $\R^k$.
 This extension was strongly supported on the vector space structure of $\R^k$.

-Now if we are working with general Lie groups we do not have an available vector space structure for $G$.
+Now if we are working with general Lie groups, we do not have an available vector space structure for $G$.
 But we have a natural vector space associated to $G$, namely the Lie algebra $\mathfrak{G}$ of $G$.
 Recall that $\mathfrak{G}$ is isomorphic to $T_eM$.
 Here we are denoting $\exp$ for the exponential map at the identity element of $G$.
-To use the structure of vector space of $\mathfrak{G}$ we will suppose that $\exp$ is a surjective group-homomorphism.
-Clearly $\R^k$ satisfies previous assumption, but there are other examples of such groups such as cylinders and more general products of an abelian compact lie groups with some $\R^k$ or $\mathbb{C}^k$.
+To use the structure of vector space of $\mathfrak{G}$ we will see $\mathfrak{G}$ as an additive group and suppose that $\exp$ is a surjective group-homomorphism.
+Observe that a group $G$ under the previous assumption, must be abelian.
+Clearly $\R^k$ satisfies previous assumption, but there are other examples of such groups such as cylinders and more general products of an abelian compact lie groups with some $\R^k$.

 The idea behind our generalization is that starting with an expansive action of $G$ one can obtain a related expansive action of $\R^k$, if the group $G$ has an adequate structure.
 Suppose that $G$ is a Lie group under the hypothesis of Theorem \ref{CC}.
 Recall that by the group isomorphism theorem we have that $\faktor{\mathfrak{G}}{Ker(\exp_e)}$ is isomorphic to $G$.
-Let us denote $\rho$ for this isomomorphism and recall that $\rho$ is the factor map of $\exp$.
+Let us denote $\rho$ for this isomorphism and recall that $\rho$ is the factor map of $\exp$.
+Now, given an action $\varPhi:G\times M\to M$, we can use $\rho$ to induce an action as follows: